icons Medically Reviewed

 Bipolar Dual Diagnosis

 Bipolar dual diagnosis involves the diagnosis of a secondary co-occurring disorder alongside bipolar disorder.
-Many people with bipolar disorder also suffer from a co-occurring substance abuse disorder.
+Such as substance abuse and bipolar disorder co-occurring.
 The symptoms of each disorder can intensify the effects of the other.

 For instance, the deep periods of acute bipolar depression could trigger the need to experience euphoria via substance abuse.
 After the euphoric highs are achieved during substance abuse, the withdrawal period could launch the sufferer right back into acute bipolar depression.
 This depression could trigger the desire for substance-related relief, and so on.